 Material is very breathable, with good ventilation for hot weather.
 Appealing color selections.
 Zippers are conveniently located.
 Carrying bag included.
 Detachable fencing veil provides wide field of vision.

 Sizes run smaller than expected.
 Bees can sting through the fabric and at seams.

-Heavy-duty cotton/synthetic material.
+Heavy-duty synthetic cotton material.
 Set includes gloves and veil.
 Excellent ventilation.
 Rugged canvas carrying case.
 Designed with knee pads.
 Round veil provides wide line of sight.
 Manufacturer donates percentage to bee conservation organizations.

-Suit is not 100% sting-proof.
+Suit is not totally sting-proof.
 Fits very tightly around the hips.